BTDev/BerryTube/README.md

 ## Database

 The database is placed in a docker volume.
-To get an SQL prompt, run `docker exec -it berrytube_mysql_1 mysql -uberrytube -pberrytube berrytube`.
+To get an SQL prompt, run `docker-compose exec mysql mysql -uberrytube -pberrytube berrytube`.